Staff DirectoryKara Atkinson Middle School English and WritingKellie Auerweck Middle School English

 Mrs. Scott is certainly a great teacher to welcome kindergarteners and their families into the Wake Christian fold.

 “Kindergarten obviously is the first introduction for [many] families to Wake Christian Academy and often to Jesus,” she explained, “I take that very seriously.
-It is important that the kindergarten year is an upbeat, positive experience that builds a solid educational foundation for my students and also instills in them a love for Jesus and learning.”Vicki Scott Middle School Fine Arts
+It is important that the kindergarten year is an upbeat, positive experience that builds a solid educational foundation for my students and also instills in them a love for Jesus and learning.”Vicki Scott High School Science

 High School Bible